j3k0/cordova-plugin-purchase/doc/api.md

  - `product.price` - Localized price, with currency symbol
  - `product.currency` - Currency code (optionaly)
  - `product.countryCode` - Country code.
 Available only on iOS
+ - `product.loaded` - Product has been loaded from server, however it can still be either `valid` or not
+ - `product.valid` - Product has been loaded and is a valid product
+   - when product definitions can't be loaded from the store, you should display instead a warning like: "You cannot make purchases at this stage.
+Try again in a moment.
+Make sure you didn't enable In-App-Purchases restrictions on your phone."
+ - `product.canPurchase` - Product is in a state where it can be purchased
+ - `product.owned` - Product is owned
  - `product.introPrice` - Localized introductory price, with currency symbol
  - `product.introPriceMicros` - Introductory price in micro-units (divide by 1000000 to get numeric price)
- - `product.introPriceNumberOfPeriods` - number of periods the introductory price is available
+ - `product.introPriceNumberOfPeriods` - Duraton the introductory price is available (in period-unit)
  - `product.introPriceSubscriptionPeriod` - Period for the introductory price ("Day", "Week", "Month" or "Year")
  - `product.introPricePaymentMode` - Payment mode for the introductory price ("PayAsYouGo", "UpFront", or "FreeTrial")
  - `product.ineligibleForIntroPrice` - True when a trial or introductory price has been applied to a subscription.
 Only available after receipt validation.
 Available only on iOS
- - `product.loaded` - Product has been loaded from server, however it can still be either `valid` or not
- - `product.valid` - Product has been loaded and is a valid product
-   - when product definitions can't be loaded from the store, you should display instead a warning like: "You cannot make purchases at this stage.
-Try again in a moment.
-Make sure you didn't enable In-App-Purchases restrictions on your phone."
- - `product.canPurchase` - Product is in a state where it can be purchased
+- `product.discounts` - Array of discounts available for the product.
+Each discount exposes the following fields:
+   - `id` - The discount identifier
+   - `price` - Localized price, with currency symbol
+   - `priceMicros` - Price in micro-units (divide by 1000000 to get numeric price)
+   - `period` - Number of subscription periods
+   - `periodUnit` - Unit of the subcription period ("Day", "Week", "Month" or "Year")
- - `product.owned` - Product is owned
+   - `paymentMode` - "PayAsYouGo", "UpFront", or "FreeTrial"
  - `product.downloading` - Product is downloading non-consumable content
  - `product.downloaded` - Non-consumable content has been successfully downloaded for this product
  - `product.additionalData` - additional data possibly required for product purchase
  - `product.transaction` - Latest transaction data for this product (see [transactions](#transactions)).
  - `product.expiryDate` - Latest known expiry date for a subscription (a javascript Date)
  - `product.lastRenewalDate` - Latest date a subscription was renewed (a javascript Date)
- - `product.billingPeriod` - Duration of the billing period for a subscription, in the units specified by the `billingPeriodUnit` property (windows and android)
+ - `product.billingPeriod` - Duration of the billing period for a subscription, in the units specified by the `billingPeriodUnit` property.
  - `product.billingPeriodUnit` - Units of the billing period for a subscription.
-Possible values: Minute, Hour, Day, Week, Month, Year. (windows and android)
+Possible values: Minute, Hour, Day, Week, Month, Year.
  - `product.trialPeriod` - Duration of the trial period for the subscription, in the units specified by the `trialPeriodUnit` property (windows only)
  - `product.trialPeriodUnit` - Units of the trial period for a subscription (windows only)